China reaffirms threat of military force to annex Taiwan

 Beijing's strategy would include controlling the East and South China seas via the Taiwan Strait and imposing a blockade to prevent the U.S. and its allies from aiding Taiwan in the event of an attack, Joseph Wu told a news conference in Taipei.

-Beijing has extended the ongoing exercises without announcing when they will end.
+Beijing extended the ongoing exercises without announcing when they would end, although they appear to have run their course for the time being.

+China’s Defense Ministry and its Eastern Theater Command both issued statements saying the exercises had achieved their targets of sending a warning to those favoring Taiwan’s formal independence and their foreign backers.

+Taiwan President Tsai Ing-wen and her Democratic Progressive Party administration are “pushing Taiwan into the abyss of disaster and sooner or later will be nailed to the pillar of historical shame!"
+Defense Ministry spokesperson Col. Tan Kefei was quoted as saying in a statement posted to the ministry's website.

 Taiwan split with the mainland amid civil war in 1949 and the island's 23 million people overwhelmingly oppose political unification with China, while preferring to maintain close economic links and the status quo of de-facto independence.